What makes ……. a martial art?

 There is no easy way to describe this, other than its hard and soft.
 Shaolin kung fu and Karate has a greater emphasis on hard physical force.
 However soft martial arts like Tai Chi rely on internal power, which comes from within.
 It is hard to summarise these concepts in words and it is best seen in action.
 The techniques and concepts are the same, but executed differently.

 The difference between Kung Fu & Tai Chi

-The term, Kung fu (功夫, also gong fu) does not mean martial arts, it means acquired skill and hard work.
+The term, Kung fu (功夫, also spelt as gong fu) does not mean martial arts, it means acquired skill and hard work.
 So cooking, cleaning and plumbing are also considered kung fu.
 But martial arts requires skill and practice, so it is also called kung fu.
 When the term kung fu is used for martial arts, it’s a generic for all styles, including Shaolin and Tai Chi.
 There is no difference in terms of name and the it is methodology and execution that defines a school’s style.
 Kung fu and Tai Chi is actually bad grammar, because you wouldn’t see fruit and oranges being written.
 But the public perceives the two as different.